NREL/tyche/docs/cheat-sheet.rst

   Column Name    Data type                                         Description
   ============== ================================================= ==================================================================================================================================================================
   Technology     String                                            Name of the technology.
-  Scenario       String                                            Name of the R&D investment scenario that resulted in the corresponding parameter values or distributions.
+  Tranche       String                                             Name of the Tranche that resulted in the corresponding parameter values or distributions.
   Parameter      String                                            Name of the parameter.
   Offset         Integer                                           Numerical location of the parameter in the parameter vector; begins at zero.
-  Value          Float; Distribution; Mixture of distributions     Parameter value for the R&D investment scenario.
+  Value          Float; Distribution; Mixture of distributions     Parameter value resulting from the Tranche.
 Example: st.triang(1,loc=5,scale=0.1)
   Units          String                                            Parameter units.
 User defined; not used or checked during Tyche calculations.
   Notes          String                                            Any additional information defined by the user.
 Not used during Tyche calculations.
   ============== ================================================= ==================================================================================================================================================================

 Including the Offset value in the *parameters* dataset creates a user reference that makes it easier to access parameter values when defining the technology model.

-**Mandatory data.** The *parameters* dataset is required to exist and to include at least one Parameter for every Technology-Scenario combination.
+**Mandatory data.** The *parameters* dataset is required to exist and to include at least one Parameter for every Technology-Tranche combination.
 If there are no Parameters present in the technology model, then the Parameter may be None and 0 may be entered under both the Offset and Value columns.

 Technology model (.py file)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^